EleutherAI/lm-evaluation-harness/lm_eval/tasks/bluebench/README.md

 ##### Task description

+Benchmarks for Named Entity Recognition (NER) across multiple languages.

 Universal NER (UNER) is an open, community-driven initiative aimed at creating gold-standard benchmarks for Named Entity Recognition (NER) across multiple languages.
 The primary objective of UNER is to offer high-quality, cross-lingually consistent annotations, thereby standardizing and advancing multilingual NER research.
 UNER v1 includes 19 datasets with named entity annotations, uniformly structured across 13 diverse languages.

+In Bluebench, we only use the english subset ("en.ewt").

 ```json
 {